fix8mt/conjure_enum/README.md

 - ***Wide Compiler Compatibility***  Supports GCC, Clang and MSVC.
 - ***Confidence in Quality***  Includes built-in unit tests for reliable functionality.

-## This library empowers you to

-- Gain deeper insights into your enums at runtime.
-- Unlock the power of metaprogramming for advanced code generation techniques.
-- Write more expressive and efficient C++ code.

 # Examples
 All examples refer to the following enums:
 ```c++